-Suboptimal operating profitability- Despite the competitive cost of funds compared to other UCBs, the bank's operating profitability remains modest, given the low CD ratio.
-The net interest margin (NIM), as a percentage of assets, improved to 2.99% in FY2022 from 2.22% in FY2021 largely driven by the lower cost of funds.
-While this supported a relative improvement in the core pre-provision operating profit (excluding trading income) to 0.95% of the average total assets (ATA) in FY2022 (0.51% of ATA in FY2021), it remains at a suboptimal level.
-Despite higher slippages in FY2022, the overall credit costs were low largely due to the meaningfully high recoveries and upgrades in relation to the slippages.
+Suboptimal operating profitability - Despite the competitive cost of funds compared to other UCBs1, Citizencredit's operating profitability remains modest, given the low CD ratio.
+Nonetheless, the net interest margin (NIM), as a percentage of assets, improved to 3.30% in FY2023 from 2.99% in FY2022 largely driven by the lower cost of funds and faster repricing of advances compared to deposits amid rising interest rates.
+While this supported a relative improvement in the core pre-provision operating profit (excluding trading gains/loss) to 1.32% of the average total assets (ATA) in FY2023 (0.95% in FY2022), it remains at a suboptimal level.

-The improvement in the operating profitability, coupled with lower credit costs, led to an improvement in the return metrics with the return on assets (RoA) and return on equity (RoE) at 0.71% and 6.43%, respectively, in FY2022 (0.38% and 3.73% respectively, in FY2021).
-While the bank's reported RoA level was higher than the positive triggers, the sustainability of the same will depend on a meaningful improvement in the CD ratio amidst the rising cost of deposits that could also pressurise profitability.
-Besides this, the ability to keep incremental slippages in check while maintaining high recoveries and upgrades will be key for sustaining the improvement in profitability.
+Despite the improvement in the operating profitability, high credit costs due to higher slippages and trading losses, led to a moderation in the return metrics with the return on assets (RoA) and return on equity (RoE) at 0.59% and 4.97%, respectively, in FY2023 (0.71% and 6.43%, respectively, in FY2022).
+While the bank's reported RoA level was higher than the positive triggers, the sustainability of the same will depend on its ability to maintain the NIMs amid the upward repricing of the deposit base that could put pressure on the profitability.
+Besides this, the ability to keep incremental slippages in check with high recoveries from stressed assets will be key for sustaining the improvement in the profitability.

-Moreover, the progressively increasing target for meeting priority sector lending (PSL) in the overall loan mix may be a factor that may limit the improvement in profitability.
-Citizencredit's profitability in recent years was supported by meaningful trading gains.
-However, with the hardening of yields, it witnessed trading losses in Q1 FY2023.
-Given these factors, the overall improvement in the RoA remains to be seen on a sustainable basis.
+Moreover, the progressively increasing target for meeting priority sector lending (PSL) in the overall loan mix may be a factor that may limit the improvement in the profitability.
+With the hardening of bond yields in FY2023, Citizencredit's profitability was subdued by trading losses.